oeoecbien/ktolin-apps/README.md

 ## Overview

-This repository includes four Android applications, each focusing on different aspects of Jetpack Compose development:
+This repository includes five Android applications, each focusing on different aspects of Jetpack Compose development:
 - State management
 - User interaction
 - UI layout and design